Table of Contents

 - Of the various anthropometric options (these are the ones that don’t require special equipment or cost money), a recent study in adults indicates the best may be the Department of Defense formula.(Tinsley, 2020) It should be noted that just because this was considered the best does not mean it is very accurate; it had an individual margin of error >5% (at times it was up to 10% off) and thus cannot be relied upon to provide accurate information.
-There are several other anthropometric measures that have been evaluated and show promise, but the overall body of literature at this time is too small for me to recommend any one of them over the rest.(Jayawardena, 2020)
+There are several other anthropometric measures that have been evaluated and show promise, but the overall body of literature at this time is sparse and do not indicate any of them provide significantly greater accuracy.(Jayawardena, 2020; Cicone, 2021)

 - Cheap body fat calipers can also be purchased but can lead to widely inaccurate results with inexperienced users; that said if you can use them consistently and simply compare the actual skinfold measurements directly you can track progress with them without even having to calculate BF%.
 The idea here is that the calipers will pinch the skin and subcutaneous fat; as you lose subcutaneous fat the measurement will decrease.

 - If you wish to do this, make sure to check the same location each time and to compress the skin with the same degree of firmness each time; the harder you compress the skin the more the skin and fat will pinch together and this will make the measurement smaller, thus you should try to be consistent.